History of the Biker & Marketing

 Gypsy Tours & the Biker Mystique

 From post-WWII to 1969, biker culture grew.
-One notable thing that helped keep it going was motorcycle rallies, which were often referred to as “Gypsy tours.”
+One notable thing that helped keep it going was motorcycle rallies, often called “Gypsy tours.”
 Gypsy tours started as parties/get-togethers for riders to enjoy comradery, competitions, riding, and partying.
 One popular competition was the hillclimbs.

 Back then, hillclimb motorcycles were closer to stock.
 Some were lightened by removing parts, and others had different tires or tires with chains, but the bikes looked stock, unlike most of today’s motorcycles used in hill climbs.